trentm/cutarelease/README.md

 Basically you want to answer this user question: "I have version N, what will it mean for me to upgrade to version M."

-I tag my repo for each release using the version number as the tag name.
+I **tag my repo for each release** using the version number as the tag name.

-The commited version number at the HEAD of the repo is for the next *unreleased* version.
+The commited **version number at the HEAD of the repo is for the next *unreleased* version**.
 So, for example, if "1.2.3" is the latest released version, then the version at the repo HEAD is "1.2.4".